4 Best Places To Go in the Sacred Valley of Peru

 Just before you go up to the ruins, you’ll see a small wooden sign that says “To Pisac”.
 The trail goes to the left of the ruins.

-We had our taxi driver drop us off at our hotel here.
-We dropped off our luggage and walked to the ruins, the Ollantaytambo Sanctuary.
+We had our taxi driver drop us off at our hotel in Ollantaytambo.
+We dropped off our luggage and walked to the ruins at the Ollantaytambo Sanctuary.
 If you’re doing this as a day trip, just have you driver take you straight to the ruins and wait for you there.
 It will take about 1 hour to visit the ruins.

-You can enter with the combo ticket you purchased at Pisac.
+You can enter the Ollantaytambo ruins with the Sacred Valley Peru combo ticket you purchased at Pisac.
 Be sure to hang on to this ticket!
 You’ll need it for one more site the next day.

-At all the archeological sites you’ll visit, when you first enter, you’ll be greeted by someone offering to be your guide.
+At all the Sacred Valley Peru archeological sites you visit, when you first enter, you’ll be greeted by someone offering to be your guide.
 This is optional, so don’t be afraid to say “no thank you” and keep walking, but it might be a good idea if you want to know more about the history of the places you’re visiting.
-Totally up to you!
+Just be sure to settle on a price first.

 Ollantaytambo was an ancient Incan city with a fortress, royal estate, steep terraces, sun temple, water temple, and ceremonial grounds.